stacks-network/stacks-core/NFT_USE_CASE.md

 npm install
 ```

+The `Devnet.toml` file in the `nft-use-case` directory is responsible for configuring the `clarinet integrate`
-Make the following change in the `settings/Devnet.toml` file in the `nft-use-case` directory to enable the hyperchain:
+local network.
+Make the following change in `settings/Devnet.toml` to enable the hyperchain:
 ```
 [devnet]
 ...
 enable_hyperchain_node = true
 ```

 Let's spin up a hyperchain node.
+Before you call this, make sure that you have a working installation of Docker running
+locally.
 ```
 clarinet integrate
 ```

 Before we publish any transactions, you will need to set up some environment variables.
-Open a
+These environment variables contain the address and private key of the hyperchain miner, two user addresses
+and private keys, and the RPC URL which we can query for hyperchain state.
-separate terminal window, navigate to the directory `nft-use-case/scripts`, and enter the following.
+Open a separate terminal window, navigate to the directory `nft-use-case/scripts`, and enter the following.
 ```
 export AUTH_HC_MINER_ADDR=ST3AM1A56AK2C1XAFJ4115ZSV26EB49BVQ10MGCS0
 export AUTH_HC_MINER_KEY=7036b29cb5e235e5fd9b09ae3e8eec4404e44906814d5d01cbca968a60ed4bfb01